 Oxfordshire is an odd place.
 The rural district councils are strongly Conservative; Oxford itself is strongly anyone but the Conservatives.
 The trend in local government is towards unitary councils which do everything, but how would that work in Oxfordshire?
-The … Continue reading

 Oxford is a very crowded place, and it is very hard to build anything there.
 As a result, the greatest single part of the University of Oxford Bodleian Library collection – the Book Storage Facility, holding 8,328,367 books (and roughly 1.5m maps) on the day I visited – is not actually in Oxford, but on the Keypoint trading estate just north of the A420 on the edge of Swindon.

 The Edward Snowden files provided a lot of material on GCHQ.
 Some of it, such as the existence of a chess club, a social media service called SpySpace and in 2011 a sports day at the Civil Service Sports Club in London, was fairly innocuous.
 Some of it was explosive, and the detonations continue to this day with the disclosure that parliamentarians are not exempt from bulk surveillance.

 On 21 March, Oxford University’s Bodleian Library opened its new £80m Weston Library on Broad Street.
 The building, a greatly-altered version of what was previously known as the New Bodleian Library, now includes galleries open to the public – including a four centuries old tapestry map featuring Chipping Norton.
 Continue reading “For Chipping Norton News: Bodleian puts Chippy on the map”